 QCAT awards financial compensation for breach of privacy

-The Queensland Civil and Administrative Tribunal (QCAT) recently published a decision about a privacy complaint that concerned the disclosure of information about the employee’s health to a number of other employees in the agency.
+The Queensland Civil and Administrative Tribunal (QCAT) recently published a decision about a privacy complaint that concerned the collection and disclosure of an individual’s medical records by WorkCover in relation to a workers’ compensation claim.

 For further advice or assistance, please contact our Enquiries Service on email@example.com or 07 3234 7373.